rbarbazz/corewar/README.md

 # Corewar

-In this project, we created a virtual “arena” in which programs fight against one another (the “Champions”).
-We also created an assembler to compile those Champions as well as a Champion to show the world that you we create life from coffee.
+In this project, we created a virtual arena in which programs fight against one another (the “Champions”).
+We also created an assembler to compile those Champions.
+Finally we wrote our Champion, "Zorkslayer".

-As a bonus we also created a ncurses and a GTK interface, yup, we're just like that.
+As a bonus we also created a Ncurses and a GTK interface.

 ![gtk](ressources/pictures/gtk.png)
 ![ncurses](ressources/pictures/ncurses.png)